-Monitoring and analysis of Colorado butterfly plant (Oenothera coloradensis) trends was continued in 2015 under cooperative agreements between the U.S. Fish and Wildlife Service and Wyoming Natural Diversity Database with the coordination of Timothy Grosch and Pamela Sponholtz and the support of the F.E.
+Monitoring and analysis of COBP trends was continued in 2016 under cooperative agreements between the U.S. Fish and Wildlife Service and Wyoming Natural Diversity Database with the coordination of Alex Schubert and Pamela Sponholtz and the support of the F.E.
 Warren Air Force Base (WAFB; U.S. Air Force, Department of Defense).
-Coordination in prior years was by John McKinley, Jennifer Howenstine, Lori Ford, Cathryn Pesenti, Tom Smith, Walt Lenz and Bill Metz in the Environmental Element, Francis E. Warren Air Force Base.
+Coordination in prior years was by Tim Grosch, John McKinley, Jennifer Howenstine, Lori Ford, Cathryn Pesenti, Tom Smith, Walt Lenz and Bill Metz in the Environmental Element, Francis E. Warren Air Force Base.

-Annual census monitoring of Colorado butterfly plant on WAFB was planned and conducted by Wyoming Natural Diversity Database (WYNDD) as initiated by Hollis Marriott (1986-1992), and pursued by Walter Fertig (1993-2000), with the help of many other colleagues through the years.
+Annual census monitoring of COBP on WAFB was planned and conducted by Wyoming Natural Diversity Database (WYNDD) as initiated by Hollis Marriott (1986-1992), and pursued by Walter Fertig (1993-2000), with the help of many other colleagues through the years.
 Hollis Marriott kindly provided her perspectives and insights during a revisit to the Base in 2014.
-Monitoring in 2015 was conducted with the assistance of Mark Andersen (WYNDD).
+In 2016, monitoring was conducted with the assistance of Jan Hart (TRC Environmental Corporation).